rexlinw/NutriMatch/ARCHITECTURE.md

 ## Overview

-HealthFood is a Flask-based web application that provides personalized meal recommendations based on user health data, dietary preferences, and medical conditions.
+NutriMatch is a Flask-based web application that provides personalized meal recommendations based on user health data, dietary preferences, and medical conditions.
 It features a curated catalog of South Indian restaurants with detailed nutritional information for each menu item.

 ## Architecture Diagram